Tongue Problems (cont.)

 Smooth areas of the tongue may be related to injury (food burn) or a nutritional deficiency of iron, folate, or vitamin B12.
 A smooth tongue can also result from the use of dentures.

 "Geographic tongue" (or benign migratory glossitis) is the most common tongue condition.
 It is found in up to 14% of the U.S. population.
 It is a benign condition that appears as bare or smooth areas on the dorsum of the tongue.
 It may be one area or several areas and may even vary from time to time.
 It is usually painless; however, the smooth areas may have sensitivity to spicy or acidic foods for some individuals.
 No treatment is recommended.

 Median rhomboid glossitis is a lesion at the midline of the dorsum of the tongue.
-It usually looks like a smooth, red, shiny, and sharply-defined area.
+It usually looks like a smooth, red, shiny, and sharply defined area.
 The underlying cause is usually a fungal infection.
-Treatment involves use of topical oral antifungal agents such as nystatin or fluconazole.
+Treatment options include topical oral antifungal agents such as nystatin (Mycostatin) or fluconazole (Diflucan).

 WebMD Oral Health